ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 If MPIO isn't configured correctly, your storage device might disconnect and appear offline when a network outage occurs or when {{site.data.keyword.cloud}} teams perform maintenance.
 MPIO ensures an extra level of connectivity during those events, and keeps an established session to the LUN with active read/write operations.

 * To check whether multipath is picking up the devices, list the current configuration.
 If it is configured correctly, then for each volume there is a single group, with a number of paths equal to the number of iSCSI sessions.
-The string `3600a09803830304f3124457a45757067` in the example is the unique WWID of the LUN.
-Each volume is identified by its unique WWID, which is persistent as long as the volume exists.

   ```
   multipath -l